A serious wine for just $9.99 (at Costco), we review the Ego Bodegas Goru Gold Red Blend.

 Estate Bottled by Ego Bodegas

-We're big fans of Monastrell (aka Mourvedre) here at Reverse Wine Snob and Ego Bodegas has had several of them at Costco as of late.
+We’re big fans of Monastrell (aka Mourvedre) here at Reverse Wine Snob and Ego Bodegas has had several of them at Costco over the years.
 (The Ego Bodegas Infinito and the Ego Goru 18m.)
+We heartily enjoyed the 2017 vintage of this wine, so we were quite happy to see the 2018 at Costco while we were on vacation recently.

-The 2017 Ego Bodegas Goru Gold Red Blend begins with a pleasing aroma full of ripe berry along with licorice and chocolate.
+The 2018 Ego Bodegas Goru Gold Red Blend begins with a pleasing aroma full of ripe berry fruit along with licorice, chocolate and a touch of coffee.

 You may also want to check out more of our favorite wine from Spain!